Cambrai: Geology and landforms

 Cambrai is located on chalk bedrock of the Cretaceous period, which forms the northern boundary of the Paris Basin, between, to the east, the hills for Thiérache and Avesnois, the foothills of the Ardennes, and northwest, the hills of Artois.
-It is at a point which is relatively lower than these two regions, called the "Cambrai threshold" or the "Bapaume threshold", which facilitates the passage between the south and the north: Bapaume (Artois) is 100 m above sea level, Avesnes-sur-Helpe (Avesnois) is at 143 m and Cambrai only 41 m.
+It is at a point which is relatively lower than these two regions, called the "Cambrai threshold" or the "Bapaume threshold", which facilitates the passage between the south and the north.

+Bapaume (Artois) is 100 m above sea level, Avesnes-sur-Helpe (Avesnois) is at 143 m and Cambrai only 41 m.
 The Saint-Quentin canal, the Canal du Nord, the A1, A2 and A26 autoroutes all borrow all this passage between the basin of the Seine and the plains of the Nord department.

-The chalky subsoil allowed, as in many medieval cities, the digging of a network of cellars, tunnels and quarries under the city.
-The poor quality of the Cambrai chalk was reserved for use in the manufacture of lime or filling, as well as common constructions.
+The chalky subsoil allowed the digging of a network of cellars, tunnels and quarries under the city.
+The poor quality of the Cambrai chalk was reserved for use in the manufacture of lime or filling, and common constructions.
 For prestigious buildings, stone from the nearby villages of Noyelles-sur-Escaut, Rumilly or Marcoing was used.

-The city is bordered in its western part, as well as to the north and the south, by the alluvial zones of the Scheldt Valley.
+Cambrai is bordered in its western part, and to the north and the south, by the alluvial zones of the Scheldt Valley.

 Hydrography

 The Tower of Arquets (14th century) controlled the entry of the Scheldt in the city and the flood defences.

 Cambrai is built on the right bank of the Scheldt.
-The river, still of a very modest flow in Cambrai, played a crucial role in the history of the city by providing multiple functions, including allowing the transportation of men and goods since antiquity.
-However, it was undeveloped and was crossed by numerous marshes.
+The river, still of a very modest flow in Cambrai, played a crucial role in the history of the city by providing multiple functions, including allowed the transportation of men and goods since antiquity.
+It was undeveloped and was crossed by numerous marshes.
 It was with the discovery of coal at Anzin in 1734 that the Scheldt was expanded and declared navigable in 1780, from Cambrai to the North Sea.
 The Scheldt is today the Canal de l'Escaut downstream of Cambrai.

-In addition, the river initially served as the boundary between the bishoprics of Tournai on its left bank and Cambrai on its right bank, from the 6th century.
+The river initially served as the boundary between the bishoprics of Tournai on its left bank and Cambrai on its right bank, from the 6th century.
 When the division of Charlemagne's Empire in 843, this border was retained to delimit the kingdoms of Lothair I and Charles the Bald, making Cambrai a city of the Holy Roman Empire until 1677.

-The Scheldt was also indispensable to many economic activities, such as the tanning, milling, the manufacture of salt and soap, as well as for retting of linen, the weaving of which was one of the main activities of the city.
+The Scheldt was indispensable to many economic activities, such as the tanning, milling, the manufacture of salt and soap, and for retting of linen, the weaving of which was one of the main activities of the city.

-Finally, the river was used in the Middle Ages and then by Vauban, for the defence of the city by the establishment of flood defensive areas.
+The river was used in the Middle Ages and then by Vauban, for the defence of the city by the establishment of flood defensive areas.

 Despite its important role in the history of the city, the Scheldt is little integrated into the present urban landscape.